yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

 * Fixed runners - all simulation runners have to be defined ahead of time.
   If a runner joins or leaves the graph after simulation has started, simulation will terminate.

+* Fixed performers - all performers are defined at startup and can't be added at runtime.

 ## Execution flow